The Importance of Designing an Effective Operating Model

 1. Aligns Strategy with Execution

-Businesses often set ambitious goals but fail in delivery.
+Businesses often set ambitious goals but struggle with delivery.
 A well-designed operating model translates strategic intent into operational capability.

 2. Enables Business Transformation